 Sensitivity analysis

+Of the stage 1 IDH group in this study, only less than 0.1% of subjects with stage 1 IDH initiated antihypertensive medication during follow-up (Supplementary Table 7).
+In follow-up BP measurement during the study period, a substantial proportion of stage 1 IDH at the index health examination stayed in stage 1 IDH (25.5%), while 3.9% were classified as stage 1 ISH, 16.3% were classified as stage 1 SDH, and 7.6% were classified as stage 2 hypertension (Supplementary Figure).

-After censoring subjects who initiated antihypertensive medication during follow-up, stage 1 IDH, stage 1 SDH, stage 2 IDH, stage 2 ISH, and stage 2 SDH remained significantly associated with a higher risk of incident AF, while the HRs were attenuated than the results of the primary analysis (Supplementary Table 6 and Figure 5).
+After censoring subjects who initiated antihypertensive medication during follow-up, stage 1 IDH, stage 1 SDH, stage 2 IDH, stage 2 ISH, and stage 2 SDH remained significantly associated with a higher risk of incident AF, while the HRs were attenuated compared to the primary analysis (Supplementary Table 6 and Figure 5).

 Discussion

-In this nationwide population-based study, including a large number of Korean young adults aged 20 to 39 years (n=2,958,544), we demonstrated the association between BP categorized by the 2017 ACC/AHA classification and the risk of incident AF.
-This study has the following principal findings: (i) according to the 2017 ACC/AHA BP classification, a substantial proportion of young adult aged 20 to 39 years (42%) had hypertension; (ii) not only stage 2 hypertension, but stage 1 IDH and stage 1 SDH were significantly associated with higher risks of incident AF by 16% and by 25%, respectively; (iii) subjects aged 20 to 29 years, stage 1 IDH and stage 1 SDH were consistently associated with higher risks of incident AF by 22% and 33%, respectively; and (iv) SBP lower than 140 mmHg and DBP lower than 70 mmHg might be an optimal target to reduce the future risk of AF in young adults.
+In this nationwide population-based study, including a large number of Korean young adults aged 20 to 39 years (n=2,958,544), we demonstrated the associations between BPs categorized by the 2017 ACC/AHA classification and the risk of incident AF.
+This study has the following principal findings: (i) according to the 2017 ACC/AHA BP classification, a substantial proportion of young adults aged 20 to 39 years (42%) had hypertension; (ii) not only stage 2 hypertension, but stage 1 IDH and stage 1 SDH were significantly associated with higher risks of incident AF by 16% and by 25%, respectively; (iii) in subjects aged 20 to 29 years, stage 1 IDH and stage 1 SDH were consistently associated with higher risks of incident AF by 22% and 33%, respectively; and (iv) SBP lower than 140 mmHg and DBP lower than 70 mmHg might be an optimal target to reduce the future risk of incident AF in young adults.

-AF occurs symptoms, impairs quality of life, and is associated with increased risk of major cerebrocardiovascular events [1-3, 5-7].
-Development of an abnormal atrial substrate and disease progression of AF is a chronic process, and several risk factors such as age, hypertension, diabetes mellitus, obesity, and lifestyle factors are involved in this process [10].
+AF occurs symptoms, impairs quality of life, and is associated with increased risk of major cardiovascular and cerebral events [1-3, 5-7].
+Development of an abnormal atrial substrate and disease progression is a chronic process in patients with AF, and several risk factors such as age, hypertension, diabetes mellitus, obesity, and lifestyle factors are involved [10].
 To prevent AF, early recognition and treatment of modifiable risk factors for AF is crucial.